 Many folks are bothered by denominations and the divisions they tend to create.
 At FPC we seek to foster unity among the diversity of people whom the Lord has brought to us (many are from a variety of denominational backgrounds).

 Part of the problem lies in the misconception of names.
 Presbyterian is simply the Greek word for “elder” and means that the church is led by a team called and ordained to shepherd the church (as opposed to one man or the congregation as a whole).

-Parking is available on the streets around the church as well as in the Cranston Calvert School lot (accessible via Cranston Street).
+Parking is available on the streets around the church.
 Handicapped spaces are available on Everett and Calvert Streets and do not require a formal handicap license.

 4 Everett Street, Newport, RI.
 We are very easy to find.
 The church faces Broadway Street, a main artery through downtown Newport, and is at the intersection of Everett and Broadway (next to Dunkin Donuts).
 There’s a Civil War memorial statue of a Union soldier in front of the church, and Equality Park is across the street.

 Sunday School is currently on a break during the summer months.
 During the school year the normal worship service starts at 10:30, and Sunday School starts at 9:15.
 We have classes for kids (pre-K to K, grades 1-3, grades 4-6, grades 7-12) and adults!
 To find out more, click here.